AesopInteractive/lasso-yoast/README.md

 # SEO add-on for Lasso

-This add-on will create a tab within Lasso's setting modal where SEO can be easily adjusted.
+This add-on will create a tab within Lasso's setting modal where SEO metadata can be easily added.